Why an Emergency Fund Is the Foundation of Everything

 Where to Keep Your Emergency Fund

-Easy Access Savings Account
+Easy Access savings Account

 Cash ISA (UK) / TFSA (Canada)

 Tax-free interest on emergency savings.
 Easy access versions available.
-Slightly lower rate than best standard HYSA but interest is completely tax-free β often better after tax.
+Slightly lower rate than best standard HYSA but interest is completely tax-free - often better after tax.

 Current / Checking Account